Legal Docs Checklist for start ups

 Shareholders’ Agreement

 Between founders, and also with family and friend investors, you will need a ‘prenup’ agreement.
-And any investors you bring into your business will come with their own expectations on what legal protections they should have.
-These agreed terms between the owners of the business are covered in a shareholders’ agreement.
+And any investors you bring into your business will bring their own expectations for the legal protections they should have.
+These agreed terms between the business’s owners are set out in a shareholders’ agreement.

-The Company Constitution or Articles contain a lot of the nuts and bolts on how your company will operate legally, but it is the Shareholders’ Agreement which normally governs your legal relationship between founders and with business partners and investors.
+The Company Constitution or Articles contain much of the nuts and bolts of how your company will operate legally, but it is the Shareholders’ Agreement that normally governs your legal relationship with founders, business partners, and investors.

 In the shareholders’ agreement you will sign up to a lot of rules, but particularly: (i) rules on operating the business (eg any restrictions on shareholders and if any shareholders have special rights on voting or appointments); (ii) rules on how shares can be issued that will impact your control over the business (eg how and on what conditions the company can issue new shares for future fund raises and perhaps restrictions on the sale of shares); and (iii) what rights each shareholder has during an exit event (eg being forced to sell shares at a certain price (drag) or the right to force others to sell (tag)).